essential-data/openreply/Readme.md

 - global switches and UI settings are in settings.yml
 - Settings for Capistrano are in .env
 - Settings for OTRS are in .env
 - Usage of (optional) OTRS API is set in config/settings.yml under `otrs_api.enabled`
+- Settings for SMTP mail server are in .env
+- Usage of (optional) email notifications for new ratings is set in config/settings.yml under `new_rating_notifications_emails`
+- Settings for Google analytics are in .env
+- Usage of (optional) google analytics is set in config/settings.yml under `google_analytics`

 ## Contributing
 Feel free to contribute if you find it useful.